 - Cook vegetables well: We don't want any extra water from the veggies, so be sure not to add them raw and instead cook them down first.

-This Dietitian says you bet!
-This recipe is loaded with nutrition and is super filling.
-It is far lower in fat and calories and higher in protein and fiber than traditional lasagna.
+This dietitian is so proud.
+We're talkin' far lower in fat and calories and higher in protein and fiber than traditional lasagna.
 It packs whole grains, protein, and healthy fats all in one stellar vegetarian meal.
+But wait, there's more!

 - B vitamins: Nutritional yeast a good source of environmentally sustainable protein and energizing B vitamins, notably B12, which is great for vegans as B12 is only found in animal products and fortified plant products.